sarathsreedharan/icaps2024.github.io/content/attending/travel.md

 # Weather and Packing Essentials

 - This time of year has warm/hot days and cooler nights as the wind can make it quite chilly.
-We suggest packing clothes for weather ranging between 10℃ - 30℃.
+We suggest packing clothes for weather ranging between 0℃ (at night) to 15℃ (during the day), with a small possibility of rain since we're in the mountains.
+- Banff is at 1400 m elevation.
+Bring a water bottle and aim to stay hydrated.
 - Sunscreen is also recommended as there are many days where it is all sun and no clouds.
 - Alberta also has dry weather.
 Chapstick and lotion may be helpful.
-- Pack clothing for hot days and chilly nights, may include jackets for fall type weather and sweaters.
+- Pack clothing for warm days and chilly nights, this may include sweaters, jackets, hat, and gloves for fall type weather.
 Bring layers so you can easily put on a jacket/sweater if you get cold.
+Sturdy shoes are also recommended for walking into town and for hiking.
 - There are areas that may be chillier than others, this can depend on sun exposure, proximity to water, altitude (especially when hiking).
 - For those staying at the Banff Centre: the Banff Centre features a comprehensive workout facility and a pool.

 # Tourism